Microbicides: Giving Women Power Over HIV/AIDS

-These include safe-sex education, condoms, voluntary testing and counseling, treatment of sexually transmitted infections, safe blood supplies, adult male circumcision for the prevention of female-to-male sexual transmission, and, one day, a vaccine.
+These include safe-sex education, condoms, voluntary testing and counseling, treatment of sexually transmitted infections, safe blood supplies, voluntary medical male circumcision for the prevention of female-to-male sexual transmission, and, one day, a vaccine.

 While no microbicide on its own will be a panacea for halting the spread of HIV/AIDS, development of safe and effective microbicides would expand the range of prevention options for women and magnify the public health impact of other prevention methods.

 Ultimately, this is good news for everyone, because protecting women’s health means women can lead healthier, more productive lives, which benefits their families and communities, too.